Proposed potash mine clears hurdle in Sask. | The Western Producer

 A proposed potash mine in southeastern Saskatchewan has cleared one environmental hurdle but has several more ahead before the project can proceed.

-The provincial government has granted conditional environmental assessment approval to CanPacific Potash’s Albany project, which is to be located in the Sedley-Francis area.
+The provincial government has granted conditional environmental assessment approval to CanPacific Potash’s Albany project, which is to be located in the Sedley-Francis area (map).

 But it must meet several more conditions, including mitigating or compensating for affected native grassland and wetland habitat.